 Learn more about some of the side effects that Rexulti may cause.

 Tiredness is a potential side effect of Rexulti treatment.
-The drug may cause you to feel tired no matter how much quality sleep you’ve gotten.
+The drug may cause you to feel tired no matter how much quality sleep you get.

-To see how often tiredness occurred in clinical studies of Rexulti, see the drug’s prescribing information.
+To see how often tiredness occurred in clinical trials of Rexulti, refer to the drug’s prescribing information.

-Note: Insomnia, which is a sleep disorder that involves trouble falling asleep or staying asleep, is also a possible side effect of Rexulti.
-See “Insomnia” just below for details.
+Note: Insomnia is also a possible side effect of Rexulti.
+See “Insomnia” below for details.

 What you can do